 - In a large bowl, whisk together the gluten free flour, cocoa powder, baking soda and salt.
 Set aside.

 - In a small bowl, using a spoon, mix together the cornstarch and water until it is thin and watery.
 It will be thick and tacky at first.
 Set aside.

-- In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the softened butter or vegan baking stick and 1 cup light brown sugar until creamy.
-About 1-2 minutes.
+- In a large bowl of an electric mixer fitted with the paddle attachment or with a large bowl using a handheld mixer, beat the room temperature butter or vegan baking stick and 1 cup light brown sugar until soft and creamy.
+About 2 minutes.

-- Then slowly beat in the cornstarch water mixture, milk of choice and vanilla until combined.
+- Then slowly beat in the cornstarch water mixture, milk and vanilla until combined.
 It will look chunky and that’s normal.

-- Slowly add in the flour mixture a little at a time and beat until just combined.
+- Slowly add in the gluten free flour mixture a little at a time and beat until just combined.
 Use a spatula to scrape down the sides and combine.

-- Remove dough from bowl, shape into a round flat disc, wrap in plastic wrap and refrigerate for at least 30 min to 1 hour.
+- Remove dough from bowl, shape into a round flat disc, wrap in plastic wrap and refrigerate for at least 1 hour.

 - Preheat the oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
 Unwrap all the Hershey kisses.